BrettNorm/Prompty/README.md

 - Batch files (.bat, .cmd) - Windows
 - Visual Basic Script (.vbs) - Windows

-Note: While Prompty can technically process any text-based file, it's primarily designed for code, configuration, and documentation files.
+**Note**: While Prompty can technically process any text-based file, it's primarily designed for code, configuration, and documentation files.
 Binary files and very large text files (over 500KB) are automatically ignored to ensure optimal performance.
 The ability to extract text from some formats (like .docx or .pdf) may be limited and only include raw text content.

 ## Configuration